 Etching glass can be fairly simple for beginners.
-Use these guidelines and suggested supplies to make a variety of decorative items.
+Gather the suggested supplies and use these guidelines to make a variety of glass etching designs.
 First, start out by gathering all the supplies you need.

 Supply List to Etch Glass